WICG/canvas-color-space/CanvasColorSpaceProposal.md

 # Color managing canvas contents

-## Use Case Description
+## Background

+### Current Limitations and Goals

+Wide color gamut web content, in the form of images and videos, is ubiquitous today.
+Wide color gamut display devices are also ubiquitous.

+The color space of content displayed in an ``HTMLCanvasElement`` via 2D Canvas, WebGL, or WebGPU, is not explicitly defined.
+The de facto behavior of most browers is to limit this content to the sRGB color space, with 8 bits per color.
+This presents a significant limitation compared to the capabilities of display devices and the demands of content creators.

+The goals of this proposal are to:
-* Contents displayed through a canvas element should be in a well-defined color space to minimize differences in appearance across browsers and display devices.
+* Ensure that canvas content's color is well-defined, to minimize differences in appearance across browsers and display devices
-* Canvases should be able to take advantage of the full color gamut and dynamic range of the display device.
+* Allow 2D Canvas, WebGL, and WebGPU to take advantage of a wider color gamut.
-* Contents displayed through a canvas element should be color managed in order to minimize differences in appearance across browsers and display devices.
-Improving color fidelity matters for artistic (e.g, photo and paint apps) and for e-commerce (e.g, product presentation) use cases.

-### Current Limitations
+### Use Cases

-* The color space of canvases is undefined in the current specification, although is de facto sRGB.
-* The bit-depth of canvases is likewise undefined, although is de facto 8 bits per component.
-* Images retrieved from a canvas are in an undefined color space and no color space information is encoded by ``toDataURL`` or ``toBlob``.
+Examples of web applications that will benefit from a well-defined color space and wide color gamut support include:
+* Photo viewing and manipulation applications.
+* Visual design applications.
+* Commerce applications, for product presentation.
+* Gaming applications.

 ### Requests for this Feature